beschulz/thrift_asio/README.md

 be polled/updated from the main thread (or any other thread that is convenient).

 another advantage is, that the application developer is in control of when exactly the RPC callbacks are called.

+An interesting read on the topic is [The C10K problem](http://www.kegel.com/c10k.html).

 ### bidirectional